-Our immune system, respiratory system and energy levels ar regenerated by sleep.
+Our immune system, respiratory system, and energy levels are regenerated by sleep.
 Sleep also allows the brain to process the information it has obtained throughout the day, besides regulating our blood pressure and heart rate.
 During sleep, the body also removes toxins from the neurological activity that we experience during the day.
 When you don’t have enough time to rest, the body actually turns poisons into a kind of fuel reserve.

 Lack of sleep burns brain fuel

 In the short term, by eliminating these poisons, our brain will be healthier because all the energy is used for the process.
 However, in the long run, in cases with people suffering from sleep apnea or chronic insomnia, using all of their brain cavities can affect its function and contribute to this vital organ’s degeneration.

 A team of neurologists, led by Michele Bellesi of the Polytechnic University of Marche in Italy, conducted research using mice which they divided into several different groups.

 The first group can sleep as much as they want during the day.
 The second is required to be awake and sleep less than 8 hours a day, and the third group must stay awake for 5 consecutive days so that scientists can observe changes in their brains and see what happens to it.

 Clean the cell

 Astrocytes are responsible for the brain’s cleansing function and are found in mice as well.
 By observing the activity of these cells, they can get results.